kenryuS/kenryumcserver/index.md

 You can view/download the full policy text file from [Here](https://kenryus.github.io/kenryumcserver/policy.txt).

 ### General Policy(summarized)
-- Server is for only Java Edition
+- Server is for both Java and Bedrock Edition
 - Administrator is Kenryu
-- Server can handle up to 10 player
+- Server can handle up to 20 player
 - Please report the Bug or Problem to administrator
 - **DO NOT** make the Lag machine
 - Don't tell the IP address without the permission from administrator (This is for Player Protection)